antfu/antfu.me/pages/posts/reimagine-atomic-css.md

 While there are also some UI libraries come with some CSS utilities as a complement to the framework, for example [Bootstrap](https://getbootstrap.com/docs/5.1/utilities/api/) and [Chakra UI](https://chakra-ui.com/docs/features/style-props).

-We are not going to take about the pros and cons of using atomic CSS(or CSS utilities) here, as you might hear them many times.
-Today, we are going to use a framework author's perspective to see how we make the trade-off building those frameworks you love, their limitations, what can we do better to eventually benefits your daily work.
+We are not going to take about the pros and cons of using atomic CSS here, as you might hear them many times already.
+Today, we are going to use a framework author's perspective to see how we make the trade-off building those frameworks you love, their limitations, what we can do better to eventually benefits your daily work.

 ## The Background